-- The White Bear Theatre Club Focusing on new writing and "lost classics" this South London theater and pub re-opened in October 2016 with a new purpose built theater and brand new bar serving pre and post-theater food and drink.
-Tickets for the 2016 season are currently on sale on the website and include a lost play by Orson Wells and a play set in the aftermath of a terrorist bombing.
+- The White Bear Theatre Club Focusing on new writing and "lost classics" this South London theater and pub re-opened in October 2016 with a new purpose-built theater and brand new bar serving pre and post-theater food and drink.

 More Fringe Theatres